tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step5_components_object.md

 ## Security definitions

 The `components` object also contains a [`securitySchemes` object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#securitySchemeObject) that defines the authorization method used with each `path`.
-Rather than dive into the security configuration details here, I explore security in [step 6](pubapis_openapi_step6_security_object.html).
+Rather than dive into the security configuration details here, I explore security in [Step 6: The security object](pubapis_openapi_step6_security_object.html).